Stacking the Odds in Retirement

 A question that we increasingly receive is whether return stacking concepts can be useful for investors in the retirement phase of their life, or if it is simply a tool for investors in the accumulation stage of life.

-Put another way: “have I missed the bus on return stacking?”
+Put another way: “Have I missed the bus on return stacking?”
 We believe the answer is a resounding “no.”

 In the litany of financial planning literature, a 4% withdrawal rate is the go-to safe withdrawal rate for portfolios during retirement2.
 This rule, however, is extremely dependent on the sequence of returns.
-An unlucky return environment that comes at an inopportune time in their lives can knock-out retirees from their financial freedom.
+An unlucky return environment that comes at an inopportune time in their lives can knock out retirees from their financial freedom.
 If retirees invest too conservatively, however, they risk not having sufficient growth to offset their spending.

 In this context, we believe that return stacking can be incorporated for both its offensive as well as its defensive capabilities.
 By adding additional sources of return to the portfolio, return stacking may help enhance long-term growth rates.
 By carefully selecting those return sources for their diversification properties, return stacking may help reduce the risk of significant drawdowns that can permanently impair portfolios while still maintaining growth potential.